Baylor, Kansas State students team up for Big 12 betterment

 “We are doing some social stuff, some service stuff, but we are truly trying to help our students understand that yes we can compete really hard on the field or on the court, but at the end of the day, we all have the same goal in mind,” Bryant said.
 “We want to make our communities better, we want to have a positive impact on this world, and we want to do that by getting out and helping others.”

-Students will work together Friday at the Baylor Community Garden, near Ninth Street and James Avenue, before heading to the downtown Silo District.
+Students will work together Friday at the Baylor Community Garden, near Ninth Street and James Avenue, before heading downtown.
 Students will also work at the Doris Miller YMCA on Friday before the service event will end Saturday with a tailgate and the Baylor vs. Kansas State football game.

 “I’ve never been to Waco before, but it’s been pretty cool so far, especially being able to see everyone outside of the context of K-State,” Kansas State fifth-year senior Bailey Porter, 22, said.
 “Being able to understand other college students and their experiences with leadership and service, it’s been great to how our experiences can benefit each other’s communities.”